 Successful high technology clusters are likely to have access to cheap transport, fast internet, and industrial-age warehouse buildings that can be adapted for co-working.
 Developed relationships with in-proximity University research departments amplifies the ability to adapt to changing market conditions.
 Pro-active stimulation by City Hall via the creation of Creative Corridors, Creative Districts, and Media Cities also assist growth.
 Strategies promoting social interaction in cafes, bars and markets increase knowledge exchange and the formation of trust relationships.

-Full report from the study will be launched during the 5thCongress of the Polish Communication Association in Warsaw, September 19-21.09.2019.
+Full report from the study will be launched during the MediaRoad/EBU Event "Accelerating European Media Innovation" in Brussels, October, 8, 2019.
 Online version will be made freely accessible on the project website.

 Photo: Anna Nowakowska